thisisadityapatel/continueSageEndpoint/README.md

 ## Continue.dev Sagemaker Endpoint

-Backend server that helps connecte LLMs (in my case Mistral-Instruct-7B and Falcon-40B) hosted with AWS Sagameker Cloud Platform to Continue.dev VSCode extension.
+Backend LLM inference server (in my case Mistral-Instruct-7B and Falcon-40B) hosted with AWS Sagameker Cloud Platform to Continue.dev VSCode extension.
 It mocks a Ollama service connection to Continue.dev GUI and streams the LLM response using a SSE (Server Side Events) network streaming.

 Scalable to architect personalised RAG infrastructure by leveraging LangChain potential for on-prem enterpise Continue.dev services.